indrimuska/angular-moment-picker/README.md

-autoclose | `true` | Closes the picker after selecting a date. today | `false` | Highlights the current day. keyboard | `false` | Allows using the keyboard to navigate the picker.
+autoclose | `true` | Closes the picker after selecting a date. today | `false` | Highlights the current day. keyboard | `false` | Allows using the keyboard to navigate the picker. template | `"angular-moment-picker.html"` | Template url of the picker contents.

 ## Methods